SynixeTactical/Documents/organization/rules.md

 1. Any deliberate action or attempt to enhance your gameplay or to give yourself an unfair advantage will not be tolerated and will result in a minimum of removal from the current game.

-2. Any modification of game files or additional modifications outside of what is required by Synixe Tactical will not be tolerated and will result in a minimum of removal from the current game.
+2. Any modification of game files or additional modifications outside of what is required by Synixe Contractors will not be tolerated and will result in a minimum of removal from the current game.

 3. Any attempt to gain access to administrative tools will result in an immediate ban.